ansible-community/antsibull-docs/docs/ansible-output.md

         - pyaml
 ```

-This is useful to standardize the callback and its settings for most code blocks in a collection's extra docs.
+This is useful to standardize the callback and its settings for most code blocks in a collection's extra docs,
+and set up a pre-defined set of post-processors that can be used everywhere.

 ## Usage in CI